Van’s Substack

 Not Enough Uranium!

-Of course, that won't stop activists either.
-They know that if they succeed, they have to find or create a new problem, or become as relevant as the Women's Christian Temperance Union, which suffered from an excess of success.
+Of course, refuting the Weapons! argument won't stop activists either.
+They know that if they succeed in one effort, they have to find or create a new problem, or become as relevant as the Women's Christian Temperance Union, which suffered from an excess of success when they got the Volstead Act passed, so they merged with Suffragettes, who are now also irrelevant.
 So they'll shift gears again and shout There isn't enough uranium!
 But that's false too.
 The United States alone has 90,000 tonnes of uranium in spent fuel, and 900,000 tonnes of depleted uranium.
-In the right kind of reactor, all of that metal is fuel or future fuel -- already above ground, mined, milled, and refined.
+In the right kind of reactor, all of that metal is fuel or future fuel — already above ground, mined, milled, and refined.
 Using the above-cited rule of thumb that fissioning one tonne of heavy metal produces a gigawatt year of electricity, and dividing 990,000 tonnes by 1,700 tonnes per year (for 1,700 gigawatt years per year), shows that, by using the kind of reactors invented at Argonne and Idaho National Laboratories, the United States has enough fuel, above ground, mined, milled, and refined, to power an all-electric all-nuclear American energy economy for 582 years, and of course longer to the extent that other generators are still in service, without mining, milling, refining, enriching, or importing one new gram of uranium.

-The Australian Mining Association estimates that there are enough uranium reserves that can be economically exploited at today's prices to power an all-electric all-nuclear world economy using today's conventional reactors for 1,200 years.
+The Australian Mining Association estimates that there are enough uranium reserves that can be economically exploited at today's prices to power an all-electric all-nuclear world economy using today's conventional reactors for almost 600 years.
 Those reactors extract 0.6% of the energy from mined uranium.
-Using it 160 times more efficiently would make those reserves last for 192,000 years.
-If fuel were used 160 times more efficiently, increasing the price of uranium by that same factor of 160 would have no effect on the end-user price of electricity; this would make lower-quality reserves economically usable for much longer than 192,000 years.
-The oceans are known to contain about a million times more uranium than can be recovered on land -- and we already know how to separate it (but it's more expensive than mining so we don't do it).
+Using it 160 times more efficiently would make those reserves last for 97,000 years.
+If fuel were used 160 times more efficiently, increasing the price of uranium by that same factor of 160 would have no effect on the end-user price of electricity; this would make lower-quality reserves economically usable for much longer than 97,000 years.
+The oceans are known to contain about a million times more uranium than can be recovered on land — and we already know how to separate it (but the amidoxime process is more expensive than mining so we don't do it yet).

 Nuclear fission is an inexhaustible energy source.